ncomputers/neo/README.md

 ### KOT PDFs

-Kitchen Order Tickets for counter orders can be printed through ``GET /api/outlet/{tenant}/kot/{order_id}.pdf``.
+Kitchen Order Tickets for table, room or counter orders can be printed through ``GET /api/outlet/{tenant}/kot/{order_id}.pdf``.
 The route returns an 80mm render suitable for thermal printers and falls back to HTML when PDF generation is not available.